Exceptions include those visiting Bookstore, Cafe, and Special Collections Appointments. More info on Blackout Dates for Community Access.

 Library spaces and resources are intended primarily for the use of students, faculty, and staff of The Claremont Colleges.
 While all visitors are welcome at the library, some may be eligible for a community card

-- Use your campus ID as their library card.
+- Use your campus ID as your Library card.

 If you qualify under one of the following categories, you may apply for a library card at the Main Services Desk: